rhyizm/louie/README.md

 ## Configuration

-Create a `louie.config.mjs` file in the directory where you run the CLI.
+Louie first looks for a `louie.config.mjs` file in the directory where you run the CLI.
 Export an object that points to your task folder.
 Louie accepts any of the following fields and resolves them relative to the config file:

 ```js
 // louie.config.mjs